Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

         raise ApiError('token-invalid', status_code=401)
 ```

-This function has two parameters: a decypted payload and an access_role.
-It is primarily used as a function to secure endpoints via the function 'permissions',
+This function has two parameters: a decypted `payload` and an `access_role`.
+It is primarily used as a function to secure endpoints via the function `permissions`,
 which in turn is called as the first line of code in our secured endpoints.

-This is waht it does:
+This is what it does:

 * Assigns the appropriate claim from the payload
-* Checks via a set (set offers uniquness) function that all claims in the appropriate claim match the claims in the payload.
+* Checks via a set (set offers uniqueness) function that all claims in the appropriate claim match the claims in the payload.
-* Checks the payload access role aginst the access_role parameter, which is the minumum access role
+* Checks the payload access role aginst the access_role parameter, which is the minimum access role
   required to access the endpoint.

 Exceptions are raised when